mrbid/Minetest-Worldmods/README.md

 ## TODO
 - `worldmods/furnishings_mods/homedecor_modpack/homedecor_seating/sofas.lua` and `armchairs.lua` could do with some proper sit code to change the player animation.
-- personal log could be registered as a tab in the i3 inventory, but the personal log formspec wont work by default - needs to be looked at.
-- could add an icon to invoke the `/helpform` ui in i3 inventory.
-- extend hotbar slot icon images from 23 to 32

 ## DONE
 ~~- transparency support needs to be added to `mymillwork` for the caverealms glow crystal cuts~~<br>